Hongbozhao0425/Traffic-copper-theft-reproducible/README.md

 ├── **04_Manuscript:** Reproducible manuscript (.qmd)
 └── **Run_all.R:** Master script to execute the workflow

-This structure ensures transparency, traceability, and full reproducibility.

-## Data Availability

 All original datasets were obtained from the Bureau of Crime Statistics and Research (BOCSAR),
 New South Wales, Australia.
 Processed and anonymized datasets used in this study
 are provided within the repository under the `/01_Data/04_Processed_data/` directory.